 In this segmentation market is divided into segments based on consumer knowledge, attitude, use or response to product.
-Behavioural variables include:
+Behavioral variables include:

-- Usage Rate
+- a.
+Usage Rate

-- Product benefits
+- b.
+Product benefits

-- Brand Loyalty
+- c.
+Brand Loyalty Price Consciousness

-- Price Consciousness - Occasions (holidays like mother's day, New Year and Eid) - User Status (First Time, Regular or Potential)
+- d.
+Occasions (holidays like mother's day, New Year and Eid)

+- e.
+User Status (First Time, Regular or Potential)

-Behavioural segmentation is considered most favourable segmentation tool as it uses those variables that are closely related to the product itself.
+Behavioral segmentation is considered most favourable segmentation tool as it uses those variables that are closely related to the product itself.